Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed SSE framework on 9 challenging long-horizon tasks, including 5 AntMaze environments (\texttt{U-maze}, \texttt{$\pi$-maze}, \texttt{AntMazeComplex}, \texttt{AntMazeBottleneck}, and \texttt{AntMazeDoubleBottleneck}).
-Among these, \texttt{U-maze} has a simple layout, \texttt{AntMazeBottleneck} features narrow corridors, and the others present more complex structures.
+In this section, we evaluate our SSE framework on 9 challenging long-horizon tasks, including 5 AntMaze environments (\texttt{U-maze}, \texttt{$\pi$-maze}, \texttt{AntMazeComplex}, \texttt{AntMazeBottleneck}, and \texttt{AntMazeDoubleBottleneck}).
+These range from simple layouts (\texttt{U-maze}) to complex structures with narrow corridors (\texttt{AntMazeBottleneck}).
 We also assess 2 KeyChest tasks (\texttt{AntKeyChest}, \texttt{AntDoubleKeyChest}), where the agent must collect 1 or 2 keys before reaching the final goal, even though the keys are not explicitly defined as goals.
 Additionally, we evaluate 2 Reacher tasks (\texttt{ReacherWall}, \texttt{ReacherWallDoubleGoal}), where a 3D robot must navigate obstacles to reach one or two goals.
 KeyChest and DoubleGoal tasks require intermediate objectives, making them ideal for testing high-level planning.
-Fig.~\ref{fig:environment} provides visualizations, with further details presented in Appendix~\ref{secapp:envdetail}.
+See Fig.~\ref{fig:environment} for visualizations and Appendix~\ref{secapp:envdetail} for details.
 While the main experiments focus on fixed-goal settings, additional comparisons for random-goal setups are included in Appendix~\ref{subsecapp:randgoal}.